WCLV

-WCLV's studios are located at Playhouse Square in Downtown Cleveland with the transmitter residing in the Cleveland suburb of Parma.
-In addition to a standard analog transmission, WCLV broadcasts over two HD Radio channels, is partially simulcast over WKSU's third HD subchannel, relayed over WVIZ's 25.8 audio-only subchannel, and is available online.
+WCLV's studios are currently located at Playhouse Square in Downtown Cleveland with the station's transmitter residing in the Cleveland suburb of Parma.
+In addition to a standard analog transmission, WCLV broadcasts over three HD Radio channels, is simulcast over the third HD sub-channel of WKSU and its repeater network, relayed over WVIZ's 25.8 audio-only sub-channel, and is available online.

 WBOE (1938–1978)

 AM Apex establishment

 Organized radio broadcasting was introduced in the United States in the early 1920s, and by the mid-1930s, the standard amplitude modulation (AM) broadcast band was considered to be too full to allow any meaningful increase in the number of stations.
 Looking to expand the number of available frequencies, the Federal Communications Commission (FCC) began to issue licenses to parties interested in testing the suitability of using higher transmitting frequencies between roughly 25 and 44 MHz.
 These stations were informally known as "Apex" stations, due to the tall height of their transmitter antennas, which were needed because coverage was primarily limited to local line-of-sight distances.
 These original Apex stations operated under experimental licenses, and like standard broadcasting stations, used AM transmissions.

 Meanwhile, the Cleveland Public School system in Cleveland, Ohio, had shown interest in utilizing radio broadcasts as an instructional aide as early as 1925, broadcasting a music appreciation class over WTAM twice each week.
 Contracting with WHK in 1929, the school system purchased 15-minute blocks of airtime at reduced rates, focusing on specific subjects like arithmetic, music and geography; two Cleveland schools were selected for this experiment, with their existing public address system connected to WHK's signal.
 By February 1932, the district moved their broadcasts back to WTAM, now NBC-owned, which offered them a daily block of airtime.
 During the WTAM partnership, the school programs became more sophisticated, including a 43-part series on literacy, geared towards specific age groups from elementary to high school.
 It would be a grant from the Rockefeller Foundation's General Education Board in 1937, coupled with the demands of accommodating commercial radio, that prompted the school system to enter broadcasting.